datajoint/element-calcium-imaging/docs/src/concepts.md

 + Bruker (we estimate 400 rigs in active use - TBC)
 + Neurolabware (we estimate 400 rigs in active use - TBC)

 We do not include Miniscopes in these estimates.
-In all there are perhaps on the order of 3000 two-photon setups globally but their processing needs may need to be further segmented.
+In, all there are perhaps on the order of 3000 two-photon setups globally but their processing needs may need to be further segmented.

 ### Software
 - ScanImage